|Rare Book & Manuscript Library|

-The materials are arranged into two series, Series I: Personal Papers, and Series II: Writings.
+The materials are arranged into two series.

 The Chen Gongbo Papers include original correspondence, reproductions, printed materials, and biographical information, collected and organized by his son Kan Chen.
 The collection details his academic study at Columbia (1923-1924), his governmental work, and his detainment, trial, and execution.
 The latter includes letters written to Chiang Kai-chek while Chen Gongbo was awaiting trial and execution.
 More personal materials include the manuscript of his five volume memoir"Bitter Smile" poetry, and material relating to his wife.

 Using the Collection